Navigating Jackson County Distressed Property: Your 2026 Guide to Probate, Tax Delinquency, and Redemption

 The Redemption Math

 The total adds up fast.
-On a $185,000 home with 2–3 years of back taxes, you could owe $10,000+ just to redeem.
+On a $185,000 home with 2–3 years of back taxes, you could owe $10,000+ to stop the sale.
 If you can't cover that lump sum, selling to Saving KC clears the debt at closing and preserves your remaining equity.
 Call (816) 429-2900.

 If your Jackson County property is approaching a tax sale or you're within the redemption period, every day matters.
-We can close in as few as 7 days — well before most redemption deadlines expire.
+We can close in as few as 7 days, well before most redemption deadlines expire.
 You don't need to negotiate with the lien holder, hire an attorney, or come up with a lump sum.
 We handle everything.

 Jackson County Courthouse & County Offices

 Updated March 2026 The Jackson County Courthouse is 1.1 miles from our office at 1705 Baltimore Ave in Kansas City.
-We work with this courthouse regularly — filing documents, coordinating with attorneys, and closing transactions through local title companies in Independence.
+We work with this courthouse regularly, filing documents, coordinating with attorneys, and closing transactions through local title companies in Independence.

-Our office at 1705 Baltimore Ave is exactly 1.1 miles — approximately a 4-minute drive — from the Jackson County Courthouse at 415 E 12th Street in downtown Kansas City.
+Our office at 1705 Baltimore Ave is exactly 1.1 miles, approximately a 4-minute drive, from the Jackson County Courthouse at 415 E 12th Street in downtown Kansas City.
 We're steps from City Hall at 12th and Oak, around the corner from the Kansas City Public Library on 14th and Baltimore, and just blocks from the T-Mobile Center and the Power & Light District.
 When we file documents at the courthouse, we walk.
 When we close at local title companies near Union Station, we're there in minutes.
-This isn't a service area we drive to — it's the neighborhood we work in every day.
+This isn't a service area we drive to, it's the neighborhood we work in every day.
 We know the Division 14 probate staff, Judge Lauren D. Barrett's courtroom procedures, and the tax collection processes because we're physically present in this building multiple times a week.
 That 1.1-mile proximity means faster document filing, quicker title searches, and smoother closings for every Jackson County property owner we work with.

 How Saving KC Helps Jackson County Property Owners